 - Record and keep copies of all of your correspondence with SSA.

 While you are recording your personal experience, you should also be gathering additional information to submit in the disability application.
 You will need:

 - Social Security number and proof of age (birth or baptismal certificate).

 - Names, addresses and phone numbers of doctors, hospitals, clinics and institutions where you have been treated, as well as dates of treatment.
 You will also be asked for your patient/chart number from each doctor’s office.
 You can get this information by calling the various offices.

 - Names and dosages of all medications you are taking.

 - Medical records – everything you can get your hands on, including lab work, x-ray reports, echocardiograms, sleep studies, CT scans of the chest, arterial blood gasses and angiograms.
 The primary treating physician’s opinion carries the most weight.
-Have your doctor do a complete examination and write a letter explaining your condition in detail; the SSA has their own template form they require your primary physician to fill out.
+Have your doctor do a complete examination and write a letter explaining your condition in detail; the SSA has its own template form it requires your primary physician to fill out.